 These are areas where groundwater comes to the surface and are often found within forested areas.
 The criteria include the presence of two or more seeps or springs.
-There are many springs along the talus slope within Winona and Vinemount Conservation Areas.
+There are many springs along the talus slope within the conservation areas.
 These areas are often used as water sources for wildlife in the winter when other water sources are frozen.